-2. The top eight teams in each division will be selected using a point system as follows:
+- 2. To be eligible for the Playoffs a minimum of eight (8) games must be played. - 3.
+The top eight teams in each division will be selected using a point system as follows:

-Three classes of competition will be used with the point system.
+Four classes of competition will be used with the point system.Division LL-Division M-Division S